hitherejoe/ComposeAcademy/academy/material/checkbox.md

 )
 ```

-## Declaring a Checkbox

-There are five available properties that we can pass to the Checkbox
-function:

 * **checked** – whether or not the checkbox is currently checked
   * required
 * **onCheckedChange** – a callback that will receive change events